RobertTate/dashboard-maker/README.md

 <img src="./docs/DashMakerDicePreview.gif" alt="Dashboard Maker Dice Preview" width="722">

-For more information on the full list of dice notation syntax that Dashboard Maker will recognize & accept, download and import the "Dice Demo" dashboard `.json` file into Dashboard Maker.
-This dashboard can be found on the [User Made Dashboards](https://discord.com/channels/795808973743194152/1248695489558483007) Discord thread, on the [Owlbear Rodeo Discord](https://discord.gg/u5RYMkV98s).
+For more information on the full list of dice notation syntax that Dashboard Maker will recognize & accept, take a look at the `⭐ Dice Demo ⭐` premade dashboard, which can be found in `Home → Premades → 5th Edition D&D` dashboard folder.

 <img style="margin-bottom:-4px" src="./src/assets/shareRoll.svg" alt="Share Icon" width="30"> For GM's, this button will appear when your roll result is displayed.
 Clicking it will share your roll result with the room.